Jennifer MayerJennifer Mayer, CPWA®Executive DirectorWealth Advisor

 About Jennifer

-Jennifer Mayer is a Vice President and Wealth Advisor at J.P.
+Jennifer Mayer is an Executive Director and Wealth Partner at J.P.
 Morgan Wealth Management.

 As a multi-generational member of Maybach Partners, she brings clients institutional-caliber advisory guidance with a macro perspective—both that influence the structure of their portfolios.